Acute suppurative thyroiditis in a child with congenital third/fourth branchial arch anomaly: a case report

 Pathology relative to branchial arches remnants is the second most common congenital lesion of the neck [2,4].
 The branchial apparatus is the primary embryologic structure that appears in the fourth week of gestation and gives rise to anatomical structures of the neck [5].
 It consists of six clefts lined by ectoderm and six corresponding pouches lined by endoderm [2].
 Residual inversion of these primary structures can present as sinuses, fistulas, and cysts [2].
 Although second branchial arch remnants most commonly present as cysts, third/fourth arch remnants represent sinus tracks that end at the hypopharynx [1,2].

-The sinus track courses usually the left side of the neck for [2] from the pyriform sinus to the upper pole of the left thyroid gland predisposing the spread of infection from the pharynx [1] to an area called spatium perithyroideum where purulent exudative infiltrate left thyroid gland [3].
+The sinus track courses usually the left side of the neck according to Adams et al. [2] from the pyriform sinus to the upper pole of the left thyroid gland predisposing the spread of infection from the pharynx [1] to an area called spatium perithyroideum where purulent exudative infiltrate left thyroid gland [3].
 The laryngeal nerve helps differentiate track´s origin from the third or fourth branchial cleft depending on the course of the track above or below the nerve respectively [2,4].
 These are present in early childhood [5].
 The most common complication is that of an inflammatory lesion (90%) almost always extending into the thyroid gland [1].
 Repeated neck infections or abscesses more often located on the left side with accompanying acute thyroiditis, are more frequently referred from the patient's history.
-As the orifice of the sinus track is located at the pyrifirom sinus of the pharynx it predisposes to the spread of upper respiratory infection to spatium perithyroideum.
+As the orifice of the sinus track is located at the pyriform sinus of the pharynx it predisposes to the spread of upper respiratory infection to spatium perithyroideum.
 This infection usually follows bouts of upper respiratory infection and is complicated with thyrotoxicosis [1,6].

 Imaging techniques such as ultrasound (US), CT, and MRI provide important information relative to the nature, site, and extent of the lesion and its relation with adjacent anatomical structures and the integrity of vital structures such as main neck vessels [1].
 The ultrasonography is considered the initial rapid method with no radiation to highlight the inflammatory mass, to confirm the involvement of the thyroid gland, and to check for patency of major neck vessels [6].
 It is also a useful tool for evaluation of the response to therapy and for guiding fine needle aspiration of the abscess [6].
 A contrast-enhanced computed tomography offers detailed images using thin slices and the ability for 3-D reconstruction and is considered as the modality of choice for demonstrating the site and extent of the lesion [1].
 It is also superior to US in detecting anatomic variants and vascularity of the lesions.
 Moreover, visualization of air within the infected area can increase suspicion of the presence of branchial sinus anomaly as the underlying cause [1].
 Magnetic Resonance Imaging is a method without radiation and with high soft tissue contrast resolution that delineates the location, the extent, and the relation of the infectious lesion with the neighboring structures providing supplemental information for accurate preoperative planning [1].
 Fistulograms were previously used for diagnosis before the widespread use of CT and MRI [7].
-Computed tomography fistulography is a new promising method combining advantages from modern CT scanner's capabilities for the detection of the sinus track [7].
+Computed tomography fistulography is a new promising method combining the advantages of modern CT scanner's capabilities for the detection of the sinus track [7].

 Complete surgical excision of the sinus track with partial thyroidectomy is considered the radical therapy of this anatomic pathology to avoid recurrent infections [3-5].
 As the sinus track is in contiguity with vital structures of the neck, an open surgery could be dangerous.
 Hopefully, endoscopic therapy using cauterization has great outcomes [2].
 All children with suspected clinical and imaging findings with 3rd or 4th branchial cleft anomaly should undergo careful direct pharyngo-laryngospcopy in order to identify internal opening arising from the pyriform sinus apex [1].